Automattic/wp-feature-api/demo/wp-feature-api-agent/README.md

 # WordPress Feature API Demo

-This demo plugin showcases how to use the WordPress Feature API, including registering features, and implementing WP Features as tools in a Typescript based AI Agent.
+This demo plugin showcases how to use the WordPress Feature API, including registering versioned features and implementing WP Features as tools in a TypeScript based AI Agent.

 ## Usage